Privacy Policy

 We will only use your Personal Information when legally permitted to do so.
 Common circumstances include:

-• Performance of a contract: To provide you with services or meet contractual obligations.
+- Performance of a contract: To provide services or fulfil obligations.

-• Legitimate interests: Where necessary for our or a third party’s legitimate interests, provided these do not override your fundamental rights.
+- Legitimate interests: When required for our interests or those of a third party, provided these do not override your fundamental rights.

 Purposes for Using Your Personal Information